-As of December 31, 2020, we had 70 lessees of commercial aircraft engines and related equipment, aircraft, and other leased parts and equipment in 41 countries.
+As of December 31, 2022, we had 80 lessees of commercial aircraft engines and related equipment, aircraft, and other leased parts and equipment in 41 countries.
 We believe the loss of any one customer would not have a significant long-term adverse effect on our business.
-We operate in a global market in which our engines are easily transferable among lessees located in many countries, which stabilizes demand and allows us to recover from the loss of a particular customer.
-As a result, we do not believe we are dependent on a single customer or a few customers, the loss of which would have a material adverse effect on our revenues.
+We operate in a global market in which our engines are easily transferable among lessees located in many countries, which stabilizes demand and allows us to recover from a loss of a customer.
+We provide other engine leasing related services such as engine storage, Part 145 maintenance and aircraft tear down services to our customers as well.

-In 2011 we entered into an agreement with Mitsui & Co., Ltd. to participate in a joint venture formed as a Dublin-based Irish limited company - Willis Mitsui & Company Engine Support Limited ("WMES") for the purpose of acquiring and leasing jet engines.
-Each partner holds a fifty percent interest in the joint venture.
-WMES owned a lease portfolio, inclusive of a note receivable, of 36 engines and five aircraft with a net book value of \$289.2 million as of December 31, 2020.
-Our investment in the joint venture was \$37.4 million as of December 31, 2020.
+In 2011 we entered into an agreement with Mitsui & Co., Ltd. to participate in a joint venture formed as a Dublin-based Irish limited company, Willis Mitsui & Company Engine Support Limited ("WMES"), for the purpose of acquiring and leasing jet engines.
+Each partner holds a 50% interest in the joint venture.
+WMES owned a lease portfolio of 35 engines and five aircraft with a net book value of \$255.5 million as of December 31, 2022.
+Our investment in the joint venture was \$41.0 million as of December 31, 2022.

-In 2014 we entered into an agreement with China Aviation Supplies Import & Export Corporation ("CASC") to participate in a joint venture named CASC Willis Lease Finance Company Limited ("CASC Willis"), a new joint venture based in Shanghai, China.
-Each partner holds a fifty percent interest in the joint venture.
+In 2014 we entered into an agreement with China Aviation Supplies Import & Export Corporation ("CASC") to participate in a joint venture named CASC Willis Lease Finance Company Limited ("CASC Willis"), a joint venture based in Shanghai, China.
+Each partner holds a 50% interest in the joint venture.
 CASC Willis acquires and leases jet engines to Chinese airlines and concentrates on meeting the fast-growing demand for leased commercial aircraft engines and aviation assets in the People's Republic of China.
-CASC Willis owned a lease portfolio of four engines with a net book value of \$50.1 million as of December 31, 2020.
-Our investment in the joint venture was \$15.9 million as of December 31, 2020.
+CASC Willis owned a lease portfolio of four engines with a net book value of \$42.7 million as of December 31, 2022.
+Our investment in the joint venture was \$15.2 million as of December 31, 2022.